Sometimes it is convenient to expose the Kubernetes Dashboard to manage the cluster instead of using the console and kubectl.

 Step 4.
 Create a Certificate

-Now let us create a Certificate, certificate.yaml
+Now, let us create a Certificate, certificate.yaml.

-is the name of the secret created by the cert-manager to store the certificate and its private key.
+spec.issuerRef.name references Issuer’s metadata.name, and spec.issuerRef.kind must match Issuer’s kind.secretName is the name of the secret created by the cert-manager to store the certificate and its private key.

-It is time to create the vertificate:
+It is time to create the certificate:

 kubectl apply -f certificate.yaml